minelminel/col2row/README.md

 function will **Pass** on error and print warning, returning **self(input)**

-This is a result of several bit of boilerplate I found myself needing throughout the development of some basic encryption experiments, where bit length conformity was a necessity with errors raised.
+This is a result of several bit of boilerplate I found myself needing throughout the development of some basic encryption experiments, where bit length conformity was a necessity.

 ### Recipes